 Can a Fitness Tracker Help You Lose Weight?

-Wearables help monitor and track the user’s every movement, whether it’s when you are working out, sleeping or just going about your day.
+A fitness tracker (Wearable) will help monitor and track the user’s every movement, whether it’s when you are working out, sleeping or just going about your day.

 Wearing an activity tracker on your wrist each day might help motivate you to reach your steps goal, drink more water or get a better night’s sleep.
 The idea is that those who wear these devices can track every aspect of their health and wellness to then analyze the data to reach their goals.